crtr9/runaway/README.md

 npx runaway --rebuild
 ```

 > The need to run `--rebuild` means that whenever you change or add command files, you'll have to rerun `--rebuild`.
 Again, yes, it's less than ideal.
 Maybe it's possible to hook into `npm run` and run rebuild automatically?
-If y'all know anything about this, make a PR or log an issue, that way we can remove this entire documentation section which also means the pun will disappear as well.
+If y'all know anything about this, make a PR or log an issue, that way we can remove this entire documentation section which also means the joke will disappear as well.

 After running `--rebuild` if you open up your `package.json` you should see the `scripts: {}` section reflect what's in `.runaway/`.